zendeskgarden/react-components/packages/autocomplete/src/examples/multiselect.md

 This example also includes an example of "copy-to-clipboard" functionality when a tag is selected.

+#### Accessibility Warning

+When implementing a MultiSelect with the ability to delete Tags, be aware of users that navigate primarily with a keyboard and how your features may affect them and their productivity.

 ```jsx
 const { MenuView, Item, AddItem, Separator } = require('@zendeskgarden/react-menus');
 const { FauxInput, Input, TextGroup, Label } = require('@zendeskgarden/react-textfields');